Fattcat/PyHider/README.md

 # PyHider
 PyHider - Steghide Automation Software
+Your New Generation of passwords
+# Commands

+# Will be added :
-Goiong to add Send saved password In Image SOON ...
+- Send saved password In Image to Other PC using WiFi
+- Read SecretPassword inside specific Image (if there is)
+-

-#Fixed Bugs :
+# Fixed Bugs :
 - Cant select option in input
 - Added nicer Main Menu
 - Other ...